rgleave/proj2/EnergyForecastingWorkshop.md

   b) Navigate to the Cloudformation console.
 Select "Create Stack, with new resources (Standard)".
 For the template source, choose 'Upload a template file'.
 Select the template you just downloaded.

   c) Review the default Cloudformation parameters provided by the Cloudformation template.
+Each parameter controls some aspect of the Amazon Forecasting engine.
 Pay particular attention to the schemas definitions.
-We will refer to them again in a following step.
+We will refer to them again in a future step.

   When you are ready, launch the template.
 It should take about 5 minutes to create the forecasting pipeline and other necessary resources.

   Important Notes:
-  - for the stack name, use the same name that you chose for the folder in Step 1.
+  - for the stack name, use the same name that you chose for the folder in Step 1 of this module.
-  - for the <b>S3Bucket</b> parameter, enter the name of the folder you created in Step 1 of Module One.
+  - for the <b>S3Bucket</b> parameter, enter the name of the bucket you created in Step 1 of Module One.
-  - for the Dataset Group name, also enter the name of the folder you created in Module One.
+  - for the Dataset Group name, also enter the name of the folder you created in Step 1 of this module.

 | Parameter | Recommended Value |